AARP's Fraud Resource Center can help protect your digital identity! Learn more.

-Q: Do my ex-spousal benefits decrease what my ex-husband and his new wife get from Social Security?
+Q: Does my divorced-spouse benefit decrease what my ex gets from Social Security?

-Q: Can i collect Social Security from my ex-husband if I remarry?
+Q: Can I collect Social Security from my ex-spouse if I remarry?

 Q: Can I collect Social Security as a divorced spouse if my ex-spouse remarries?

-Q: Can I collect Social Security survivor benefits if my former spouse dies?
+Q: Can I collect Social Security survivor benefits when my ex-spouse dies?